Rasual Butler: Washington Wizards (2014–2015)

 On September 29, 2014, Butler signed with the Washington Wizards.
 After an impressive preseason and a fractured wrist suffered by Bradley Beal, Butler made the final team prior to the start of the 2014–15 season.
 Within six regular season games, he was a force off the bench as he cemented a role under coach Randy Wittman.

 San Antonio Spurs (2015–2016)

 On September 28, 2015, Butler signed with the San Antonio Spurs.

 Butler's final NBA game was played on March 8, 2016, in a 116 - 91 win over the Minnesota Timberwolves where he played for 5 minutes and recorded no stats.
 The very next day on March 9, 2016, he was waived by the Spurs.
 He averaged 2.7 points, 1.2 rebounds and 9.4 minutes in 46 games.

 On September 26, 2016, Butler signed with the Minnesota Timberwolves, but was waived on October 22 after appearing in five preseason games.

 BIG3

 In 2017, Butler was signed by the Ball Hogs to play in the BIG3.
-During the season, he was traded to Power.
+During the season, he was traded to the Dallas Power.